 - Students have the option to pursue a dual degree program combining the MSAIML with any other CCI graduate degree program

-The Master of Science in Artificial Intelligence & Machine Learning is Available
+Take the Master's of Science in Artificial Intelligence & Machine Learning Courses Part Time or Full Time

 MS in AI & Machine Learning Curriculum

 A master’s in Artificial Intelligence (AI) & Machine Learning (ML) coursework explores the artificial intelligence and machine learning field’s fundamental mathematics, while enabling students to develop related tools and apply AI and ML to various real-world problems.In the Machine Learning & AI masters program, students first learn AI and ML foundational concepts in completing five core required courses.
 Then, students may choose ten electives to further enrich their degree, while gaining hands-on experience with state-of-the-art tools and systems, and working with real datasets.

 The program culminates in a collaborative team capstone project, providing students with real-world practice in the applications of artificial intelligence and machine learning concepts before graduation.